ldynia/workshop-containerized/readme.md

 878469647aa4        alpine:3.6          "/bin/sh"           About an hour ago   Exited (0) 40 minutes ago                       angry_swanson
 ```

-As we can see *angry_swanson* is still there.
+As we can see *angry_swanson* is still there and it was not deleted.
 The question is can we bring back to live and run our `yo!` program?
-Yes we can to start a container execute bellow command.
+Yes we can, to start a container execute bellow command.

 ```
 # Start container